 Considering all the factors in play, it’s no surprise parking lot accidents happen.
 Statistics show they are more common than most realize - about 1 in 5 accidents happen in parking lots.
 Almost all of them are avoidable.

-While most parking lot accidents are minor and involve low speed impact, they can still result in serious damage and injury.
+While most parking lot accidents are minor and involve low-speed impact, they can still result in serious damage and injury.
 They can also have a big impact on your car insurance.
-This is a reason why many go unreported and parking lot hit and runs are common.
+This is a reason why many go unreported and parking lot hit-and-runs are common.

 Since the accident happens on private property and not on a public road, many people assume how you should react to a parking lot accident will be different.
 Contrary to popular belief, parking lot accidents should be treated the same as any other accident.